personal finance questions

 • Do you have any assets you are willing to use as collateral?

 Your answers to these questions will help guide you toward the loan options that are best suited for you.
-For example, if you are looking for a loan with a flexible repayment schedule and no collateral required, you may consider a personal installment loan.
-Personal installment loans are available for consumers with both high and low credit via financial institutions such as banks, credit unions, or private direct lenders.
+For example, if you are looking for a loan with a flexible repayment schedule and no collateral required, you may consider a personal loan.
+Personal loans are available for consumers with both high and low credit via financial institutions such as banks, credit unions, or private direct lenders.

 Should I Invest My Money?